jasemagee/jasemagee.com/content/post/2021-03-02-microsoft-teams-webcam-crashing.md

 * The webcam image going black
 * The webcam not being released (it has a light when in use which doesn't turn off after Microsoft Teams gets its little paws on it)

-I've managed to fix it by using {{< blanklink src="https://obsproject.com/" caption="Open Broadcaster Software's">}} Virtual Camera feature.
+I've managed to fix it by using [Open Broadcaster Software's](https://obsproject.com/) Virtual Camera feature.
 By doing this, you effectively give OBS control of the webcam hardware management instead of Microsoft Teams.
 Then, you tell Microsoft Teams to use the OBS Virtual Camera instead of the actual webcam and it all works as expected.
 You'll just need to remember to start OBS and turn the
 Virtual Camera on/off when you want to use it.